 The rate of urbanization in Bangladesh is 1.69%, the highest in South Asia.
 It is estimated that 120,000 additional units are needed to house this increasing population annually, but the current supply is around 25,000 annually.
 The growth of real estate is firmly associated with the growth of urbanization.
 According to Census 1991, 22% of the population was in urban and 40% people of the country will be urbanized within 2020, according to United Nation (2014).
 Moreover, compare to the South Asian countries, Bangladesh has enormous potentiality when it comes to urban growth.

-In Bangladesh, real estate emerged as a crucial sector of our economy.
+The real estate sector of Bangladesh emerged as a crucial sector of our economy.
 It has a huge multiplier effect on economic activities.
 It is one of the largest employment-generating sectors after agriculture and garments.
 It also stimulates demand for allied industries, for example steel, cement, tiles and sanitary ware, cable and electric wire, paint, glass and aluminum, brick, building materials, and consumer durables.
 Contribution from this sector has been very significant and over the last two decades it contributed on an average 8.24% on the overall GDP of the country.

 Earlier, the housing sector was facing many challenges but now the real estate sector of the country seems to be turning around.
 Most of the realtors had complained of a drop in sales by 30-70 per cent over the last couple of years.
 They suffered badly because of slothful trend in real estate business.
 Some developers were forced to sell apartments at lower profit margins to maintain their cash flow.
 Now, most of the companies in the sector have changed their strategies and are now focusing on the growing middle-income segment of the population.